mathfreak231/pokecat/pokesetspec.md

   - `setname+Standard` if the pokeset's setname is Standard. `Standard` can be any setname respectively.
     The name will be normalized, which usually means lowercase with spaces replaced by `-` and other special characters removed.
   - `matchmaker-enabled` if the rarity is above 0.
   - `ability+Levitate` if the pokeset's ability has the levitate ability as an option. `Levitate` can be any ability respectively.
-If multiple abilities are avalible, the resulting mon(s) may not have the ability on the tag you filtered by.
+If multiple abilities are available, the resulting mon(s) may not have the ability on the tag you filtered by.

 **suppressions**
   : A list of suppressions.
 These can be used to suppress certain warnings pokecat emits.